Context Plane: A Point of View

 | Filter-heavy | Pain | Tail latency, filter-first reduction needed |

-Thus: warm vector and text sit in a good place; hybrid cold and filter-heavy workloads sit where the work lies.
-No claim of parity with commercial search APIs—the goal remains to stay honest about the profile and improve from here (filter ordering, vector stage layout, shard prefetch, SIMD where it pays).
+So: warm vector and text sit in a good place.
+Hybrid cold and filter-heavy workloads sit where the work lies.
+No claim of parity with commercial search APIs.
+The goal remains to stay honest about the profile and improve from here: filter ordering, vector stage layout, shard prefetch, SIMD where it pays.

 - Tighten the cold path and filter-first planning so p95/p99 under hybrid + filters improve without regressing the warm baseline.